ozshy/tax_intfee/README.md

 "Should Credit Card Rewards Be Taxed?" by Oz Shy, ozshy@ozshy.com

+This article is forthcoming in the Journal of Public Economic Theory.

 The R-code file: tax-intfee_2023_5_21.R runs constructs all the simulation charts in the paper.

 The PDF file: Contains verifications of all derivations in the paper (using symbolic algebra software).